enyojs/enyo-dev/README.md

   // used for --watch mode, if you have already built, this will
   // cause the server/system to startup almost instantly (as long as the cache is valid) "trustCache": false,

-  // the name of the cache file to read/write from/to "cacheFile": ".enyocache",

   // if set to true will delete all files in the outdir if they exist to ensure the only
   // files remaining after a build are related to the latest build